-Hi I'm Andy Crowley, and welcome to this 10 day guitar starter course!
+Hi I'm Andy Crowley, and welcome to this FREE 10 day acoustic guitar series!

 Introduction to Neck Diagrams aka Chord Boxes